 There is no age limit for having anti-wrinkle injections.
-However, it should not be used for cosmetic purposes on anyone under the age of 18.
+However, it can’t be used for cosmetic purposes on anyone under the age of 18.

-In general, the risks associated with Botox are relatively minor.
+In general, the risks associated with botulinum toxin are relatively minor.
 But like any medical or cosmetic treatment, things can go wrong.
 For most people, any side effects tend to be minor and restricted to the injection site.
 Side effects can include symptoms such as pain, swelling, and bruising.

 In serious but rare cases, breathing and swallowing problems can occur.
-This is why it’s essential to visit a qualified and accredited professional who can administer the Botox in the safest way possible.
+This is why it’s essential to visit a qualified and accredited professional who can administer the botulinum toxin in the safest way possible.
 As always, speak to a plastic surgeon before committing to any cosmetic treatment.

 At Harley Clinic, we take you through the entire process from start to finish.
 We discuss your treatment options and what your realistic results will look like.
 Anti-wrinkle injections should be performed in a medical setting by a doctor for the best results.
 As always, if you’re considering any cosmetic treatment, do your research and make sure it’s the right solution for you.